1j01/wavey/README.md

 Tracks will be able to be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).

 You will be able to "precord" up to five minutes or as long as precording has been enabled.

+MIDI is a distinct possibility but not a priority.

 -------